-As the days get warmer and trees begin to bloom, many homeowners will begin making plans to prepare their yards for the hot summer ahead.
+As the days get warmer and flowers begin to bloom, many homeowners are making plans to prepare their yards for the hot summer ahead.
 Preparing a yard for summer can feel like a daunting task but the good news?
 It doesn't have to be.

-The following tips will help your yard stay in peak condition throughout the summer.
+The following summer lawn care tips will help your yard stay in peak condition throughout the season.

 Aerate Your Lawn

 Aerating your lawn before summer is extremely important because it allows water, oxygen, and nutrients to penetrate your grass roots more efficiently.
 This leads to a healthy root system which helps to keep your lawn healthy and lush.
 It's best to perform the process in the autumn if your lawn is a cool-season grass, like bluegrass or ryegrass.
 If you live in a climate where warm-season grasses thrive, aerate in the spring.
-Many experts recommend aerating your lawn every 1 to 3 years but high-traffic areas may require more frequent attention.
+Many experts recommend aerating your lawn every one to three years, but high-traffic areas may require more frequent attention.
 Learn more about aerating here.

 Remove Excess Thatch

 Thatch is the decaying plant material that accumulates on your lawn.
 A thatch layer exceeding a half-inch can block sunlight from grass and prevent water from reaching deep roots.
 You can remove thatch in the autumn by raking it up while you're raking leaves but it's also a good idea to rake it up again in the spring to prepare your yard for summer.
 Detaching should be done in conjunction with aeration.